4Catalyzer/gatsby-plugin-css-literal-loader/README.md

 ** Other thing **

-I think you see the patern here :)
+I think you see the pattern here :)